AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

     ![Properties](assets/author-content-fragments/properties.png)

-1. Select the **Policies** tab, then de-select **Inherited from /content/dam/wknd**.
+1. Select the **Policies** tab, then de-select **Inherited from /content/dam/wknd-shared**.
 In the **Allowed Content Fragment Models by Path** field, select the folder icon.

     ![Folder icon](assets/author-content-fragments/folder-icon.png)

-1. In the Select Path dialog that opens, follow the path **conf** > **WKND Site**.
+1. In the Select Path dialog that opens, follow the path **conf** > **WKND Shared**.
 The Person Content Fragment Model, created in the previous chapter, contains a reference to the Contact Info Content Fragment Model.
 Both Person and Contact Info models must be allowed in the Instructors folder in order to create an Instructor Content Fragment.
 Select **Person** and **Contact Info**, then press **Select** to close the dialog.

     ![Select path](assets/author-content-fragments/select-path.png)